saurabh-kumar-vit/eight_puzzle/README.md

 1 4 6
 7 8 5
 ```
-then the heuristic will return the sum of the manhatan distance of each number from its expected position
+then the heuristic will return the sum of the manhattan distance of each number from its expected position
 ```
 0 1 2 3 4 5 6 7 8
 0 2 3 1 4 6 7 8 5
 -----------------
-0 2 1 3 0 1 4 1 1    manahatan distance of each number
+0 2 1 3 0 1 4 1 1    manhattan distance of each number

 heuristic = 13
 ```